nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/exception-handling.md

 --

-- **Checked exceptions** are reported during compilation, because the compiler checks for the them and crashes if they are not _handled_.
+- **Checked exceptions** are reported during compilation, because the compiler checks for them and crashes if they are not _handled_.
 Thus, any program that compiles has been programmed to gracefully handle any checked exceptions.

 --

 - **Unchecked exceptions** are reported during execution.
-The compiler does not check for the them so it is possible the developers haven't created any code to _handle_ them, and so the program may crash if they occur during runtime.
+The compiler does not check for them so it is possible the developers haven't created any code to _handle_ them, and so the program may crash if they occur during runtime.
 They are usually the result of poor programming.

 --